tursilion/makemulticart/readme.md

 makemulticart c:\myfolder\ c:\output\cartridge8.bin

 I heavily recommend the "8.bin" ending.
 It will be automatically added if you don't end with .bin

+-- As of 9/7/2021 there is a new version with a random option, you MUST use today's also-released version of vgmcomp2's Quickplayer for it to work!